lsst-sqre/sqr-013/index.rst

 For consistency with LSST Data Management's technology stack, the RESTful API will be deployed as a Flask_ application.

-The ID of a DocHub JSON-LD document can be derived from its MongoDB ``ObjectId``, which is a universally unique identiifer for every MongoDB document.
+The ID of a DocHub JSON-LD document can be derived from its MongoDB ``ObjectId``, which is a universally unique identifier for every MongoDB document.

 Additional questions
 ^^^^^^^^^^^^^^^^^^^^

 1. Should DocHub fully-resolve the metadata of all related resources (as much as is possible) by walking the link tree?
 This could argument to the HTTP GET request.
-2. Should the RESTful API provide JSON-LD transformation functionality, like `framing <http://json-ld.org/spec/latest/json-ld-framing/>`_ (customizing the representation of a JSON-LD document), `expansion <http://json-ld.org/spec/latest/json-ld-api/#expansion-algorithms>`_ (inlining the context with field names) and `flattening <>`_ (collecting individual field's data and context in separate JSON objects).
+2. Should the RESTful API provide JSON-LD transformation functionality, like `framing <http://json-ld.org/spec/latest/json-ld-framing/>`_ (customizing the representation of a JSON-LD document), `expansion <http://json-ld.org/spec/latest/json-ld-api/#expansion-algorithms>`_ (inlining the context with field names) and `flattening <http://json-ld.org/spec/latest/json-ld/#flattened-document-form>`_ (collecting individual field's data and context in separate JSON objects).

 GraphQL API
 -----------